Riverscapes/PBR/workshops/2025/Federal Series/index.md

 - Screening & Prioritization of LTPBR at Regional Scales
 - LTPBR Action Effectiveness Monitoring

-These advanced courses are targetted at practitioners within the agencies that are leading implementation efforts and attempting to scale up LTPBR practices to the scope of the problem in their watersheds and riverscapes.
+These advanced courses are targeted at practitioners within the agencies that are leading implementation efforts and attempting to scale up LTPBR practices to the scope of the problem in their watersheds and riverscapes.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE3Mzg1NTY2ODAsNTc3MTY0Nzg0LDIxNz
+eyJoaXN0b3J5IjpbLTE4NjIxMDQxOTAsLTE3Mzg1NTY2ODAsNT
-E5NzYxNSwxNDA0MTgzNjYwXX0=
+c3MTY0Nzg0LDIxNzE5NzYxNSwxNDA0MTgzNjYwXX0=
 -->